w3f/research/docs/Polkadot/token-economics/payments-and-inflation.md

 * $I_{slashing}$ reflects the deflation caused by token burning following validator or nominator misconduct.
 * $I_{tx-fees}$ corresponds to the deflation resulting from the burning of transaction fees.[^1]

 $I_{NPoS}$ should be by far the largest of these components, making it the main driver of overall inflation.
 By redirecting all tokens originally destined for burning, whether from slashing or transaction fees, into the treasury, we effectively reduce the magnitude of the deflationary terms in the formula (see the section on treasury).
-If we consider $I_{NPoS}$ as a function of the staking rate $x$, the relationship between $I_{NPoS}(x)$ and $i(x)$ is clearly given by
+If $I_{NPoS}$ is a function of the staking rate $x$, the relationship between $I_{NPoS}(x)$ and $i(x)$ is clearly given by

 $$
 I_{NPoS}(x)=x\cdot i(x)